 Pineapple is an excellent treatment for respiratory problems and will ease a cough as well as soothe a sore throat.
 This is not only because it supplies you with vitamin C, but because it dissolves mucus and quickly eliminates it from the body.

-Let’s pause for a moment and discuss some of the terms that are associated with the healthy benefits of pineapple:
+Let’s pause for a moment and discuss some of the terms that are associated with the health benefits of pineapple:

 This is an essential characteristic of fresh pineapple and pineapple juice.
 Proteolytic enzymes are enzymes that break down proteins within the digestive system.
 They are both helpful to the pancreas but also produced by the pancreas to continue digestion as the foods pass through various levels of the digestive system.
 This reduces digestive upsets, releases more nutrients from the food for absorption by the body, and improves lower digestive system functions.